 BRIDGE Discovery is aimed at experienced researchers, to realize innovation potential of their research findings.
 The project will be supported for up to 4 years, covering staff salaries and project costs.

-For the 7th call, a letter of intent is due 27 February 2023, and full proposals are due 2 May 2023.
+For the 7th call, a letter of intent was due on 27 February 2023, and full proposals are due 2 May 2023.

 ETH Pioneer Fellowship: ETH Zürich puts on this program for teams of 1-2 entrepreneurs who wish to commercialize the Master/PhD/postdoctoral research results that were carried out at ETH.
 They receive a grant of CHF 150’000 over 12-18 months, as well as mentoring and training.

 Application deadlines: 1 March, 1 September each year